iskrisis/kirby-modules/site/plugins/kirby-modules/README.md

 As you can see, the modules don't have templates and simply live in for example `site/snippets/modules/module.text.php` or `site/snippets/modules/module.images.php`.

+### Example installation

+I put a simple example installation in a separate branch.
+Maybe this helps you getting started.

 ## Features of this plugin

 ### Modules section

 The modules section adds some features to the core pages section:

-1. Every blueprint starting with `module.` is available to create.
+- Every blueprint starting with `module.` is available to create
-2. The module blueprint title is displayed in the info.
+- The module blueprint title is displayed in the info
-3. The parent is set to the modules container.
+- The parent is set to the modules container
-4. The link to the modules container in the headline is disabled.
+- The link to the modules container in the headline is disabled
-5. Small style adjustments to differentiate it from pages.
+- Small style adjustments to differentiate it from pages

 Using the modules section on a page will automatically trigger a built-in hook that creates the `modules` container page.